-Thankfully, terrarium plants – in all their wonderful diversity – actually tend to share similar lighting requirements.
+Thankfully, tropical (and especially terrarium) plants – in all their wonderful diversity – actually tend to share similar lighting requirements.

-Seeing as most terrarium plants are tropical in nature, they’re used to growing under dense tree canopies where only sparse, filtered light can find them.
-Making bright, indirect light the gold standard for terrariums.
+They’re used to growing under dense tree canopies where only sparse, filtered light can find them.
+Making bright, indirect light pretty much the gold standard for tropical plants across the board.

 It’s strong enough to supply plenty of energy for growth, but not so strong that it can damage the plants.